Whitney Mansion (Niagara Falls, New York)

 Whitney Mansion is a historic home located at Niagara Falls in Niagara County, New York.
 It is a two-story Greek Revival stone structure built in 1849 by the son of General Parkhurst Whitney, a village founder and owner of the Cataract House and The Eagle Tavern.
 The structure features a two-story pedimented porch with four heavy Ionic columns.
 It is located overlooking the Niagara River, just above the American Falls.
-It is now contains law offices.
+It now contains law offices.

 It was listed on the National Register of Historic Places in 1974.